-Before there were cans and jars to preserve the local pears, Rivarennes became the centre of poires tapées.
-Boiled, peeled, then cooked in a very hot bread oven for a week, the pears would then be pounded with a platississoir (flattener) to squeeze out all the air so they would keep for years and years.
+Before there were cans and jars to preserve the local pears, Rivarennes became the centre of producing poires tapées.
+Boiled, peeled, then cooked in a very hot bread oven for a week, the pears would then be pounded with a platississoir (flattener) to squeeze out all the air so they could keep for years and years.

 They would be taken on ships, and became very popular in the 1930s.
-Today they are often eaten rehydrated with red wine and served with duck, or pork or the local Sainte Maure de Touraine cheese.
+Today they are often eaten rehydrated with red wine and served with duck, or pork, or the local Sainte Maure de Touraine cheese.

 Image by Joël Thibault